Wilbers ESA Conversion Demo

 So lastly, we're going to install the rebound damping motor with a little bit of red Loctite.
 We wouldn't want your shock to fall apart while you ride, and there is a factory torque spec.
 We do, however, have to have the calibrated wrist and the factory special tool, and this spec is approximately two grunts.
 Okay, that'll do.

 The last thing we're going to do is this is our all-right washer setup going in the right direction, and then stop our spring.
 We just stuck the spring clip, push that in.
-Last thing to do, plug in the preload motor, reinstall the splash guard, bolt it in, and voila, that is your completed ESA conversion with a Wilbur shock.
-We also have tooling, which I didn't demonstrate in this video, to actually test the operation of these rebound damping motors, which we do before we send the thing back.
-These are available for $1,349 a pair, that would be for front and rear, or half of that for just one.
+Last thing to do, plug in the preload motor, reinstall the splash guard, bolt it in, and voila, that is your completed ESA conversion with a Wilbers shock.
+We also have tooling, which I didn't demonstrate in this video, to test the operation of these rebound damping motors, which we do before we send the thing back.
 They have a five-year warranty; they're fully rebuildable.
 So that's it for this video.
 Thanks for watching.
-Contact the BeemerShop for your Wilbur ESA conversions.
+Contact the BeemerShop for your Wilbers ESA conversions.